Shadow Unlearning: A Neuro-Semantic Approach to Fidelity-Preserving Faceless Forgetting in LLMs: Introduction

-The core idea in this study is to learn the semantic relationship between original and anonymized data in activation space, allowing us to `project' the influence of the anonymized data back to its original `shadow' and unlearn it.
-The proposed NSPU method consists of three stages: 1) training a lightweight projector module to learn the general transformation mapping between non-anonymized data activations and their anonymized counterparts, not at the embedding-level, but at an activation-level, 2) identifying the principal components of the ``forget space" where the dominant semantic directions must be erased, and 3) constructing an `unlearning filter' that modifies the model's information flow, effectively neutralizing the identified forget space concepts in real-time.
+To address this critical gap, we introduce Shadow Unlearning (Figure \ref{fig:shadow}), a paradigm for performing machine unlearning directly on anonymized forget sets, mitigating critical privacy risks, where data owners mask PII to facilitate secure sharing.
+The privacy boundary is maintained entirely at the data owner side, they perform anonymization locally and share only the anonymized forget set with the model operator.
+The core idea is to learn the semantic relationship between original and anonymized data in the activation space, allowing us to `project' the influence of the anonymized data back to its original `shadow' and unlearn it.
+The proposed NSPU method consists of three stages: 1) training a lightweight projector module to learn the general transformation mapping between non-anonymized and their anonymized counterparts, not at the embedding-level, but at an activation-level, 2) identifying the principal components of the ``forget space" where the dominant semantic directions must be erased, and 3) constructing an unlearning filter that modifies the model's information flow, effectively neutralizing the identified forget space concepts in real-time.

-We conduct extensive experiments across five domains of MuFU forget set: Digital Informatics, Science and Technology, Sports, Finance and Trading, and Politics.
+We conduct extensive experiments across five domains of the MuFU dataset.
 The experiments are performed on four representative LLMs of varying sizes and families to evaluate the generalizability and effectiveness of the proposed unlearning method.
-We compare our approach against several gradient and non-gradient-based unlearning methods.
-While several unlearning evaluation metrics focus on assessing the model's utility and forgetting efficacy independently, we extend those metrics to assess the tradeoff between knowledge retention and forget efficacy \cite{zhou2024limitations, li2025machine}.
+We compare our approach against several standard unlearning methods.
+While several unlearning evaluation metrics focus on assessing the model's utility and forgetting efficacy independently, we extend those metrics to assess the tradeoff between knowledge retention and forget efficacy \citep{zhou2024limitations, li2025machine}.
 To this end, we employ four evaluation metrics: Harmonic Perplexity Score, Combined Efficacy Score, Harmonic ROUGE Score, and Conditional Negative Log-Likelihood Probability.
-Moreover, our approach is at least $10^6$ times more computationally efficient than retraining from scratch and 10x faster when compared to standard unlearning methods.
+Moreover, our approach is at least $10^6$ times computationally efficient than retraining from scratch and 10x faster when compared to standard unlearning methods.